 For crafting this oil, the refining process is critical.
 During this step of the process, unwanted cannabinoids can be removed from the formula.
 Some CBD companies remove THC from the formula and market these products as broad spectrum CBD oil.
 With broad spectrum CBD oil, you are getting benefits of all the cannabinoids except for THC.

 Some CBD companies take an extra step to produce a 99+% pure cannabidiol oil also known as CBD isolate.
 Typically, CBD isolate is for those people who are sensitive to other cannabinoids.
 CBD by itself has potential benefits.
 However, the results may not be as promising as those users who pick a full or broad spectrum CBD oil product.

-At the end of the day, both the full and broad spectrum CBD oil have their benefits.
-While THC boosts the overall formula, removing it from the oil doesn’t hurt the product.
 If you are going to try full spectrum CBD oil product, make sure you read the label and know the source of the plant.
 Full spectrum CBD oil can also be extracted from marijuana plant.
 Under the Farm Bill 2018, products containing THC under 0.3% are legal for public use.